PeterStano/ReviewOfSpinQubits/README.txt

 The document explains
 A. how the review database is stored; versioning, copyright
 B. how to report errors or omissions
-C. how to produce your own table
+C. how to produce your own tables and figures interactively
-D. how to produce your own figure
+D. how to get an adjustable LaTeX source for a table from the review